GRAND HOTEL LA FAVORITA

 Room 324 on the third floor was attractive accommodation, too.
 I liked particularly the superb local ceramic tiles, which provided colour and sparkle to the walls of the bathroom and to the floors throughout.
 In the entrance hall were fitted wardrobes, within which was a safe.
 On the ceiling of the bedroom, painted birds swooped in a blue sky, and on the white walls an oil painting combined Surrealism and Fauvism in its colourful strangeness.
 A sliding door of plate glass opened onto my private terrace, which offered me a table and chairs, a sun shade and a pair of day beds.
 This was a quiet and sunny spot for my afternoon siesta, for it looked onto a little-used side street.

 Dining at La Favorita is done either at the mezzanine level, in the Tiffany Restaurant, or – when the weather is fine – on the top floor terrace, in the Restaurant Bellavista.
-The former has its own small terrace, overlooking the gardens, and it was here I enjoyed breakfast each morning.
-The delights of the omelette station – I liked the tomato version most particularly – ensured that my days began well.
-I also tucked in with relish to good bread rolls, superb strawberry jam, dishes of pineapple, strawberries and melon, bowls of Allbran and good croissants.
-All these comestibles were of high quality, as were the pots of coffee (cooled with my customary ice cubes) and my concluding cappuccini.
+The former has its own small terrace, overlooking the gardens.
+It was at the Tiffany Restaurant I enjoyed breakfast each morning – inside, for it is an elegant chamber, and I needed one of its larger tables to cope with all the comestibles I obtained from the buffet.
+The delights of the omelette station – I liked the mushroom version most particularly – ensured that my days began well.
+I also tucked in with relish to superb strawberry jam, dishes of pineapple, strawberries and melon, bowls of Allbran and slices of lovely apple tart.
+All this food was of high quality, eaten off Schönwald cockery of white and pale blue, and washed down with pots of coffee (cooled by my customary ice cubes) and my concluding cappuccini.
+I must mention, too, the waiters at breakfast, who were both efficient and friendly to a man .

-I hope I have conveyed my enthusiasm for the Grand Hotel La Favorita.
+I hope that you can now be in no doubt as to why I am so enthusiastic about the Grand Hotel La Favorita.
 It offers an attractive combination of comfort, good food, excellent service and practicality in a position which is only a few steps from all those things the visitor wants to do in Sorrento.
-And, of course, there is the Gastronomic Bargain of Europe.
+I shall call it ‘Highly Recommended’.

 GRAND HOTEL LA FAVORITA